 Katy Keene had two revivals, each retooling the story their own ways.

 The Punisher spent better part of the late eighties and the first half of the nineties by killing every kind of criminal on the planet.
-After he supposedly killed Nick Fury in Over the Edge event, he was sent to the electric chair at the start of his new series, only to be revealed that his death was faked by the Geraci family, who made Castle their new don.
-He still continued fighting crimials, but now at his "family's" interest.
+After he was brainwashed and supposedly killed Nick Fury in Over the Edge event, he was sent to the electric chair at the start of his new series, only to be revealed that his death was faked by the Geraci family, who made Castle their new don.
+He still continued fighting criminals, but now at his "family's" interest.

 The Star Trek franchise features several notable film examples: